 During childhood, the levels of gonadotrophin-releasing hormone are extremely low, but as puberty approaches there is an increase in gonadotrophin-releasing hormone, which triggers the onset of sexual maturation.
-No one really knows why this occurs, but it probably involves many different factors.

-When the ovaries and testes are fully functional, the production of gonadotrophin-releasing hormone, luteinising hormone and follicle stimulating hormone are controlled by the levels of testosterone (in men) and oestrogens (e.g. oestradiol) and progesterone (in women).
+When the ovaries and testes are fully functional, the production of gonadotrophin-releasing hormone, luteinising hormone and follicle stimulating hormone are controlled by the levels of testosterone (in men) and oestrogen (e.g. oestradiol) and progesterone (in women).
 If the levels of these hormones rise, the production of gonadotrophin-releasing hormone decreases and vice versa.

 There is one exception to this rule; in women, at the midpoint of their menstrual cycle, oestradiol (produced by the follicle in the ovary that contains the dominant egg) reaches a critical high point.
 This stimulates a large increase in gonadotrophin-releasing hormone secretion and, consequently, a surge of luteinising hormone, which stimulates the release of a mature egg.
 This process is called ovulation.